gm-vm/openfortivpn-webview/openfortivpn-webview-qt/README.md

-Application to perform the SAML single sing-on and easily retrieve the `SVPNCOOKIE` needed by `openfortivpn`.
+Application to perform the SAML single sign-on and easily retrieve the `SVPNCOOKIE` needed by `openfortivpn`.

 The application will simply open the SAML page to let you sign in.